dreamcatcher-tech/network/ideas/Interpulse/CRM/Deploy V1.md

 `yarn install --global @dreamcatcher-tech/crm-cli` Then start it with `crm-cli path/to/repo`

 This forces the install to be formally released with all tests passing before it can be update.
 Then to update is a yarn command.
+Testing before release is done using the consumer package in concert with the cli package.

 Components could be exported out of webdos as a package, and only if chromatic passes, then the published gh-pages app is outside the monorepo, and can supply some customer specific defaults like peerId and server url.